What We’ll Cover:

 The best part is that you don’t have to put in extra effort trying to find out if they’re popular or not.
 The suggestion provided reflects the terms that users actually type into YouTube.

-Research Your Competitor’s Keyword Research
+Spy On Your Competitor’s Keyword Research

 By arming yourself with your competitor’s keyword information, you stay one step ahead of other companies in your industry.